2Tablespoons(30ml)unsalted butter, melted and cooled slightly

 Instructions

 In a large bowl, combine flour and salt.
-In a separate small bowl, sprinkle yeast over warm water; let stand until bubbly, about 10 minutes.
+In a separate small bowl, whisk together sugar and warm water.
+Sprinkle the yeast on top and let sit until foamy, about 10 minutes.

 Pour the yeast mixture, warm milk, and melted butter into the bowl of dry ingredients.
 Mix with a rubber spatula or wooden spoon until a soft, slightly sticky dough comes together.
 Add a bit more flour if the dough is too sticky.